Wabri/YAPI/README.md

 # YAPI - Yet Another Package Installer

-YAPI is a simple package installer made in python for version 3.
+YAPI is a simple package installer made in python for version 3.4 and above.
 It's free, open-source, and works on Debian distributions (some scripts even in MacOS).
 The project is currently in an early stage of development.

 ****